microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactNonAbiValue-api-windows.md

-`IReactNonAbiValue` helps wrap a non-ABI-safe C++ value into an `IInspectable` object.
+The `IReactNonAbiValue` helps wrapping a non-ABI-safe C++ value into an `IInspectable` object.
 Use it to handle native module lifetime.
 It also can be used to store values in the [`IReactPropertyBag`](IReactPropertyBag) that do not need to go through the EXE/DLL boundary.